gmc-code/PC-microbit-micropython/docs/sound/music_rhymes.rst

 ---------------------

 | Play the tunes and see if you can identify them.
+| Use the A button to play a new song, and loop it.
+Use the Logo to stop it.
+| Use the B button to play all the songs.
+Pressing the B button again will stop the playin at the end of the current song.

 .. code-block:: python

     from microbit import *
     import music
+    import random

     twinkle_twinkle = ['c4:4', 'c:4', 'g:4', 'g:4', 'a:4', 'a:4', 'g:8',